The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 people will base their code on this, use the unsigned types, and then

-see the screen go wonky because a signed 0xFFFF is not an
+see the screen go wonky because a signed 0xFFFF

 Unexplained terms: RotateBackground